Platform on access to medicines in Europe

 - European Association of Full-Line Wholesalers – GIRP

-The role of the Steering Group, which is chaired by the Commission, is to generate momentum for the platform and to ensure an effective development of its projects.
-The Steering Group is composed of representatives of the national competent authorities responsible for pricing and reimbursement of pharmaceuticals and of representatives of the above stakeholders.
-Meetings of the Steering Group are organised in close collaboration with each ongoing Presidency of the EU.
+The role of the Steering Group, chaired by the Commission, was to generate momentum for the platform and to ensure an effective development of its projects.
+The Steering Group was composed of representatives of the national competent authorities responsible for pricing and reimbursement of pharmaceuticals and of representatives of the above stakeholders.
+Meetings of the Steering Group were organised in close collaboration with each ongoing Presidency of the EU.

 Meetings of the Steering Group

 - 1st Meeting of the Steering Group – 24/09/2010, Brussels

 - 2nd Meeting of the Steering Group – 17/12/2010, Bruges